stephen-costa20/Stephen-costa20/README.md

 ## Welcome to my Page!

-I’m a lawyer-turned builder and consultant focused on helping legal departments and enterprise teams simplify complex workflows with software—especially around contracts, approvals, and document-heavy processes.
-I spend a lot of time designing pragmatic systems in Django, stitching together modular apps, and exploring how AI can reduce friction in real operational workflows (without making the UX feel like a science project).
+I’m a lawyer-turned builder and consultant focused on designing AI-assisted software for legal and enterprise workflows, especially around contracts, approvals, and document-heavy processes.
+I spend a lot of time building pragmatic systems in Django, stitching together modular apps, and exploring how AI can meaningfully reduce friction in real legal operations—without turning the UX into a science experiment or a black box.

-When I’m not coding, I’m usually thinking about product design, automation, and how to turn “messy real-world process” into something clean, reliable, and scalable.
+Outside of coding, I think a lot about product design, automation, and how to translate messy, real-world legal processes into software that’s clean, reliable, explainable, and scalable.
+I’m especially interested in where AI can augment judgment and workflow in legal teams, rather than replace it.

 ## Things I code with